rayh/xcoder/README.md

 You can invoke your test target/bundle from the builder

 	builder.test do |report|
-		report.write 'test-reports', :junit
-	end
+		report.debug = false	# default false, set to true to see raw output from xcodebuild

+		# The following is the default setup, you wouldnt normally need to do this unless
+		# you want to add new formatters
+		report.formatters = []
+		report.add_formatter :junit, 'test-reports'	# Output JUnit format results to test-reports/ report.add_formatter :stdout				# Output a simplified output to STDOUT end

 This will invoke the test target, capture the output and write the junit reports to the test-reports directory.
-Currently only junit is supported.
+Currently only junit is supported, although you can write your own formatter quite easily (for an example, look at Xcode::Test::Formatters::JunitFormatter).

 ## Rake Tasks